 - Digestive system.
 Hypercalcemia can cause stomach upset, nausea, vomiting and constipation.

 - Bones and muscles.
 In most cases, the excess calcium in your blood was leached from your bones, which weakens them.
-This can cause bone pain, muscle weakness and depression.
+This can cause bone pain and muscle weakness.

 - Brain.
-Hypercalcemia can interfere with the way your brain works, resulting in confusion, lethargy and fatigue.
+Hypercalcemia can interfere with how your brain works, resulting in confusion, lethargy and fatigue.
 It can also cause depression.

 - Heart.
 Rarely, severe hypercalcemia can interfere with your heart function, causing palpitations and fainting, indications of cardiac arrhythmia, and other heart problems.